Joint: Clinical significance

 Damaging the cartilage of joints (articular cartilage) or the bones and muscles that stabilize the joints can lead to joint dislocations and osteoarthritis.
 Swimming is a great way to exercise the joints with minimal damage.
+Another potential intervention is the oral supplementation of type II collagen, glucosamine hydrochloride, and chondroitin sulfate improvin the quality of life.

 A joint disorder is termed arthropathy, and when involving inflammation of one or more joints the disorder is called arthritis.
 Most joint disorders involve arthritis, but joint damage by external physical trauma is typically not termed arthritis.

 Arthropathies are called polyarticular (multiarticular) when involving many joints and monoarticular when involving only a single joint.

 Arthritis is the leading cause of disability in people over the age of 55.
 There are many different forms of arthritis, each of which has a different cause.
 The most common form of arthritis, osteoarthritis (also known as degenerative joint disease), occurs following trauma to the joint, following an infection of the joint or simply as a result of aging and the deterioration of articular cartilage.
 Furthermore, there is emerging evidence that abnormal anatomy may contribute to early development of osteoarthritis.
 Other forms of arthritis are rheumatoid arthritis and psoriatic arthritis, which are autoimmune diseases in which the body is attacking itself.
 Septic arthritis is caused by joint infection.
 Gouty arthritis is caused by deposition of uric acid crystals in the joint that results in subsequent inflammation.
 Additionally, there is a less common form of gout that is caused by the formation of rhomboidal-shaped crystals of calcium pyrophosphate.
 This form of gout is known as pseudogout.

 Temporomandibular joint syndrome (TMJ) involves the jaw joints and can cause facial pain, clicking sounds in the jaw, or limitation of jaw movement, to name a few symptoms.
 It is caused by psychological tension and misalignment of the jaw (malocclusion), and may be affecting as many as 75 million Americans.